 Meristem is a unique program dedicated to preparing neurodiverse young adults for a life of greater independence and fulfillment.
 We are located near Sacramento, California, on a 13-acre campus in Fair Oaks.
 Meristem students are young adults, between the ages of 18-28, who show the potential to achieve greater independence and self-sufficiency upon graduation.
 They often have aspirations for career and/or college, and are willing to discover and work towards their passions and goals.

 Our students come to Meristem from all across the United States.
 What they share in common is a history of struggle, a deep desire to feel connected to others, and a goal of attaining a greater state of independence.
-Our students work closely with their Student Coordinator to identify their goals and to make a plan to reach those goals over the course of three years.
+Our students work closely with their Student Coordinator to identify their goals and to make a plan to reach those goals over the course of one to three years.

 >> What Our Students Say – Video Run Time 1:35